hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 ![DAG](images/dag.png)

-The `Vertex`'s computation is implemented by a `Processor`.
-On each member there are one or more instances of the `Processor` running in parallel for a single `Vertex`; their number is configured using its localParallelism attribute.
-Generally the `Processor` is implemented by the user, but there are some ready-made implementations in Jet's library for common operations like flatMap and groupBy.
+Each vertex's computation is implemented by a subtype of the `Processor` interface.
+On each member there are one or more instances of the processor running in parallel for a single vertex; their number is configured using its `localParallelism` attribute.
+Generally the processor is implemented by the user, but there are some ready-made implementations in Jet's library for common operations like `flatMap` and `groupBy`.

-Both data sources and sinks are implemented as `Processor`s and are typically  found in the terminal ends of the DAG.
-Data sources and sinks can be partitioned, meaning that the supplied data is partitioned across the cluster, with each instance of a vertex receiving a partition of the data.
-Examples sources are HDFS files, Hazelcast `IMap` or `IList`.
+Data sources and sinks are implemented as `Processor`s as well and are used for the terminal vertices of the DAG.
+A source can be distributed, which means that on each member of the Jet cluster a different slice of the full data set will be read.
+Similarly, a sink can also be distributed so each member can write a slice of the result data to its local storage. _Data partitioning_ is used to route each slice to its target member.
+Examples of distributed sources supported by Jet are HDFS files and Hazelcast's `IMap`/`IList`.

-`Edges` transfer data between one vertex to another and have properties which determine how data is transferred between the input and output vertices.
+_Edges_ transfer data from one vertex to the next and contain the partitioning logic which ensures that each item is sent to its target processor.

-After a `Job` is created, the DAG is replicated to the whole Hazelcast cluster and executed on each node individually.
+After a `Job` is created, the DAG is replicated to the whole Jet cluster and executed in parallel on each member.

 ![DAG Distribution](images/dag-distribution.png)

 Execution is done on a user-configurable number of threads which use work stealing to balance the amount of work being done on each thread.
-Each worker thread has a queue of tasklets, and enqueued tasklets are moved between queues as the workers drain their queues at different rates.
+Each worker thread has a list of tasklets it is in charge of and as tasklets complete at different rates, the remaining ones are moved between workers to keep the load balanced.

-Each instance of a `Processor` is mapped to one tasklet which is repeatedly executed until it exhausts its input.
+Each instance of a `Processor` is wrapped in one tasklet which is repeatedly executed until it reports it is done.
 A vertex with a parallelism of 8 running on 4 nodes would have a total of 32 tasklets running at the same time.
 Each node will have the same number of tasklets running.